pq68/respondio-assessment/README.md

 ### Webhook URL
 - `ngrok` is run separately to expose the local development server.
 Sign up and download `ngrok` at https://ngrok.com/download and run `ngrok http 5001`
 - Retrieve the Forwarding URL.
-Setup the webhook URL in the configuration file at ``.env/.dev.env`` file.
-The
+Setup the webhook URL in the configuration file at ``.env/.dev.env`` file
 ```
 FB_WEBHOOKURL=[YOUR-FORWARDING-URL-FROM-NGROK]/webhook
 ```